-Torticollis is a postural abnormality of the neck leading to head tilt and rotation.
+Torticollis is a postural abnormality of the neck leading to head tilt, flexion and rotation.
 It can occur in people of all ages, from the newborn to adults.
 Classically, torticollis is categorized as congenital or acquired.
 Congenital muscular torticollis (CMT) is the most common form.

 A newer classification proposed in 2012 uses nonparoxysmal (nondynamic) and paroxysmal (dynamic) torticollis as the two main categories.1

 - Nonparoxysmal or nondynamic torticollis1

 - Osseous torticollis including Arnold Chiari malformation, Klippel-Feil Syndrome and hemivertabrae